 local machine, and each service is saved and configurable.
 By

-default, the Automatically add new services that match
+default, the Automatically add new services whose name

 Options include being notified when new services are